Authored by the expert who managed and guided the team behind the Israel Property Pack

 Is it realistic to exit with profit in Israel as of 2026?

-As of early 2026, the likelihood of selling with a profit in Israel is medium if you hold for a typical period of 5 years or more, but low if you're planning a short-term flip of 0 to 2 years, especially after accounting for transaction costs.
+As of early 2026, the likelihood of exiting with a profit on a property purchase in Israel is medium for a typical holding period of 5 years or more, but low if you're planning to sell within just 1 to 2 years, mainly because transaction costs eat into any short-term gains.

-The minimum holding period that most often makes exiting with profit realistic in Israel is around 5 to 7 years, which gives you time for price appreciation to outpace the substantial round-trip costs.
+The estimated minimum holding period that most often makes exiting with profit realistic in Israel is about 5 to 7 years, which gives you enough time to absorb the upfront costs, benefit from at least one expansionary cycle, and potentially capture value from infrastructure improvements like the Metro.

 What sources have we used to write this blog article?